 But for most people, the decision to start searching for a dentist is not an easy one at all.
-It may take you many weeks, months or years.
+It may take you many weeks, months or years to work up enough courage.
 Even if you already have a dentist in mind – someone you have heard good things about – it can be very difficult to actually take the plunge and make an appointment.
 Read more about this on our Making Up Your Mind page!

 How to Find the Right Dentist

 There are plenty of caring, gentle dentists around who are good with very nervous people.
 The only problem is finding them…

 Not all dentists have the personality or time or interest to work with people who are fearful.
 You’ll want someone who is interested in you as a person, rather than as just another set of teeth.
 They need to have the necessary people skills and be technically competent in the dental work they do.